apache/nuttx/boards/arm/sama5/sama5d2-xult/README.txt

     ---- ------------------------ -------------

   Standard UART on Arduino connector (J21) is FLEXCOM4.
-  Terminologicy: FLEXCOM is the same as USART in previous SAMA5D versions.
+  Terminology: FLEXCOM is the same as USART in previous SAMA5D versions.

     ---- ------- -------------
     J21  BOARD      SAMA5D2